Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "name": the key used for the item.
 Other items reference this using the syntax `{{name}}`, where @c name is the look-up key.
   - @c "value": either a string or numeric value to associate with the key.\n If a string, then it can be a literal string or a formula.
 The following formulas are available:\n
-       - `min(dataset, column)`, where:
+       - `min(dataset, column)`:
+          Returns the minimum value of the given column from the dataset.
-          - @c dataset is the name of the dataset (loaded from the @c "datasources" section).
+          - @c dataset is the name of the dataset (loaded from the ["datasources"](#datasources-properties) section).
-          - @c column is the column name from the dataset.\n This will return the minimum value of the given column from the dataset.
+          - @c column is the column name from the dataset.\n
-       - `max(dataset, column)`, where:
+       - `max(dataset, column)`:
+          Returns the maximum value of the given column from the dataset.
-          - @c dataset is the name of the dataset (loaded from the @c "datasources" section).
+          - @c dataset is the name of the dataset (loaded from the ["datasources"](#datasources-properties) section).
-          - @c column is the column name from the dataset.\n This will return the maximum value of the given column from the dataset.
+          - @c column is the column name from the dataset.\n
-       - `n(dataset, column)`, where:
+       - `n(dataset, column)`:
+          Returns the valid number of observations in the given column from the dataset.
-          - @c dataset is the name of the dataset (loaded from the @c "datasources" section).
+          - @c dataset is the name of the dataset (loaded from the ["datasources"](#datasources-properties) section).
-          - @c column is the column name from the dataset.\n This will return the valid number of observations in the given column from the dataset.
+          - @c column is the column name from the dataset.\n
-       - `n(dataset, column, groupColum, groupId)`, where:
+       - `n(dataset, column, groupColum, groupId)`:
+          Returns the valid number of observations in the given column from the dataset, using group filtering.
-          - @c dataset is the name of the dataset (loaded from the @c "datasources" section).
+          - @c dataset is the name of the dataset (loaded from the ["datasources"](#datasources-properties) section).
           - @c column is the column name from the dataset.
           - @c groupColum is a group column to filter on.
           - @c groupId is the group ID to filter on.\n Note that @c groupId can either be a string or an embedded formula (which must be wrapped in a set of `{{` and `}}`).\n
-          For example, the group ID can be a formula getting the highest label from the grouping column:\n `n(Awards, Degree, Academic Year, {{max(Awards, Academic Year)}})`\n This will return the valid number of observations in the given column from the dataset.
+          For example, the group ID can be a formula getting the highest label from the grouping column:\n `n(Awards, Degree, Academic Year, {{max(Awards, Academic Year)}})`\n

 ## Pages {#pages-properties}
 Properties for the @c "pages" node: